ilievartic/Goliath/README.md

 Oftentimes, python coders will need to handle large amounts of data or tasks.
 Ideally, they would be able to utilize the thread-based model when the data processing could be separated into independent chunks.
 However, python's support for this is minimal and hard to use. goliath is a python package which enables programmers to distribute operations over a variable number of servers, which are in turn specified by the coder. goliath essentially abstracts the communication with the servers and aggregates the results from each server's processes.
-Through this package, users can overcome python's minimal support for the thread-based model as they can divide tasks and data.

 ### Installation:
 Run: